-- 4. Install a Rekluse friction disk into the clutch, and then install a Rekluse steel drive plate. - 5.
-Continue alternating the steel drive plates with the friction disks for the entire Rekluse clutch pack. - 6.
-Install the EXP disk on top of the last steel drive plate
+- 3. Install a Rekluse friction disk into the clutch, and then install a Rekluse steel drive plate.
+Some friction disks are marked with a small colored dot.
+This mark is used for processing and can be ignored. - 4.
+Continue alternating the steel drive plates with the friction disks for the entire Rekluse clutch pack. - 5.
+Install the EXP disk on top of the last steel drive plate.